lqsantos/DataOcean.IntanceManager/docs/master/11-api-specifications.md

   - FORBIDDEN if any template versions are referenced by blueprints
   - Cascades deletion of all branches, templates, and template versions

+#### **SYNC Repository**
+- **What:** Synchronize ALL templates in repository with Git remote state and auto-disable orphaned template versions
+- **URL:** `POST /repositories/{repository_name}/sync`
+- **Scope:** Affects all templates and branches tracked within this repository
+- **Process:**
+  1. Get list of branches currently tracked in database for this repository
+  2. For each tracked branch, fetch latest state from Git remote
+  3. **For tracked branches that still exist in Git:**
+     - Synchronize all templates using this branch (equivalent to SYNC Template for each)
+     - Update template versions with latest commits using smart versioning
+  4. **For tracked branches deleted from Git:**
+     - Mark all template versions from deleted branches as `disabled: true`
+     - Update branch status to `deleted: true` (soft delete for audit)
+     - Log orphaned template versions for reporting
+- **Response:**
+  - `branches_synchronized`: List of tracked branches successfully synchronized
+  - `branches_deleted`: List of tracked branches no longer available in Git
+  - `template_versions_created`: Count of new template versions created
+  - `template_versions_updated`: Count of existing template versions updated
+  - `template_versions_disabled`: Count of disabled template versions (from deleted branches)
+  - `affected_instances`: List of instance IDs using disabled template versions
+- **Rules:**
+  - Only synchronizes branches already tracked in the system (no auto-discovery)
+  - New branches must be explicitly added via CREATE Branch API
+  - Disabled template versions cannot be used for new instances
+  - Existing instances retain their configuration but show "source unavailable" status
+  - Manual re-enable possible if branch is restored in Git
+- **Use Cases:**
+  - **Repository-wide synchronization:** Update all tracked templates and branches at once
+  - **Bulk template updates:** Sync multiple templates efficiently after repository changes
+  - **Maintenance:** Periodic sync of all tracked branches to detect deletions
+  - **Incident response:** When ArgoCD reports missing branch references
+  - **DevOps workflows:** Pre-deployment validation of all tracked repository state
+  - **Controlled scope:** Only affects explicitly tracked branches (no surprise additions)

 #### **LIST/GET Repositories**
 - **What:** Retrieve repository information
 - **Returns:** Repository data with constructed git_url, repository_name as identifier, branch counts and template summaries

+> **📋 Usage Guidelines:** For detailed guidance on when to use SYNC Repository vs SYNC Template, see business-workflow documentation.

 ---